LeonardBengtsson/path-tracer/README.md

 # Features

-This project currently features two types of scene objects: spheres and cuboids.
+The renderer currently supports rendering arbitrary meshes, as well as some primitive shapes, although support for the latter may be dropped in the future for performance.
 Each object has to be assigned a material, the properties of which are described below.
 Currently, the program simulates refraction and translucency, simulating multiple internal reflections and refractions.

 ## Material properties
 | Property           | Explanation                                                                                                                                                                 |